Canonical repeating card reference

 Money & Stability

-The Five of Swords in financial contexts most often marks the seeker who has been in sustained conflict around financial matters: with a business partner, a family member, an institution, or a legal or contractual situation.
-The conflict may be genuinely necessary; financial disputes sometimes require the deployment of sharp and sustained advocacy.
-The card’s question is whether the sustained investment in the battle is proportionate to what the battle can realistically produce.
+In financial matters, this card most often describes a sustained dispute, with a business partner, a family member, an institution, or a legal situation.
+The conflict may well be necessary; money disputes sometimes require sharp, sustained advocacy.
+The question the card raises is whether the ongoing investment in the fight is proportionate to what the fight can realistically deliver.

 Spiritual Growth

-This capacity for rigorous thinking is genuinely valuable in spiritual inquiry.
-The card asks whether it has become the primary mode of spiritual engagement to the exclusion of other modes: whether the seeker has been so consistently in the position of the critic and the analytical challenger that they have not accessed the specific quality of genuine spiritual openness and genuine vulnerability that genuine spiritual development requires.
+That rigour has real value in spiritual inquiry.
+The question is whether it has become the only mode available, whether the seeker has spent so long as the critic and the challenger that they have lost touch with the openness and vulnerability that spiritual growth actually depends on.

 Emotional & Mental Patterns